 Using this technique, the scheduler identifies critical activities that can be completed earlier if additional resources were assigned.
 It means additional expenses and requires selecting those activities that provide the highest compression with the least cost.

 Activity Drag shows the maximum reasonable compression of activity duration.

 But in some schedules, overall project duration can be shortened by increasing the duration of some activities.
 Although it does not seem obvious and so we will discuss this method, using a sample project.

 The Project “Adjustment” consists of four activities and a Finish milestone (Exhibit 1).

 Exhibit 1.
 Gantt Chart for project “Adjustment”

-One unit of resource A is used on all activities of this project except Activity 2 that requires two units of resource A to be completed in 3 days.
-Resources are assigned full time.
+One unit of resource A is on all activities of this project except Activity 2.
+Because it requires two units of resource A in 3 days.
+Resources are full time.

 Next, dependencies between activities of this project are shown in Exhibit 2.

 They include two Start-to-Start dependencies with lags of 2 and 1 days and one Finish-to-Finish dependency.